jimbodonahue/jimbodonahue.github.io/_pages/about.md

 What to find here
 -----
-Currently this site simply contains my research interests and CV, as well as a collection of things I wish I had known when I started my MSc. in Economics.
+Currently this site simply contains my research interests and CV, as well as a few scribblings.
 More will find its way here, but for now I will keep it simple.

 About contacting me
 -----
 If you ever feel the desire to contact me, please do so.
-The easiest way is [by email](mailto:jimbodonahue@gmail.com).
+The easiest way is by [email](mailto:jimbodonahue@gmail.com).
 Sometimes I [tweet](twitter.com/jimbodonahue), but mostly I just like other people's tweets.